Behind the Curtain: A Tour of General Motors and How Car Safety Is Designed

 Also in the brake lab, testing for roughness is done; stopping can be a rough experience or a smooth one, and they are shooting for smooth.
 They test how well systems bring a vehicle to a smooth stop.

-Disclosure: I was General Motors’ guest at the company’s Michigan Campus, and GM accommodated my travel; I was not compensated by GM for this story.
+I was General Motors’ guest at the company’s Michigan Campus, and GM accommodated my travel.
+During my experience I was able to ask questions, listen to experts and further my expertise on cars.

 Journalist, entrepreneur and mom.
 Expertise includes new cars, family cars, 3-row SUVs, child passenger car seats and automotive careers...
 More about Scotty Reiss